ValentinJourne/weatheRcues/README.md

 fully accessible through R code.
 This work is part of an ongoing study.
 **Disclaimer**, `weatheRcues` is not a formal R package, but rather a research compendium - organized with predefined files, folders structures, functions in order to support reproducible research.
+(Note that you can still install “it” as a package if you want to use the function for your own, please check the vignette below).

 ## Features